alizaoa/awaken_benchmark/source/phase3.rst

 	- Time series of 10-minute average temperature at sites B and E36 at the following heights: [0, 10, 21, 33, 46, 61, 77, 95, 114, 136, 159, 185, 214, 245, 280, 318, 359, 405, 456, 512, 573, 640, 714, 795, 885, 983, 1092, 1211, 1342, 1486, 1645, 1819, 2011, 2223, 2455, 2710, 2991, 3300, 3640, 4014] m a.g.l..

 - ONE .netCDF file with modeled turbine response.
 The .netCDF file to be filled with simulated data can be found `here <https://app.box.com/s/ho2cf03d1blytt4ga80spnv3uz87tepu>`_.
 Do NOT change the structure (e.g., variable names, dimensions) of the file.
 NaNs should be used where simulated data are not available.
-	- Time series of 10-minute average hub-height (80 m or 88.5 m, see heights for various turbines in the spreadsheet linked above) wind speed at the locations (see coordinates in spreadsheet linked above) of all the Armadillo Flats and King Plains turbines.
+	- Time series of 10-minute average hub-height (80 m, 88.5 m, or 90 m a.g.l., see heights for various turbines in the spreadsheet linked above) wind speed at the locations (see coordinates in spreadsheet linked above) of all the Armadillo Flats and King Plains turbines.
 	- Time series of 10-minute average power produced by each of the Armadillo Flats and King Plains turbines.

 - ONE .netCDF file with modeled wake.
 The .netCDF file to be filled with simulated data can be found `here <https://app.box.com/s/ho2cf03d1blytt4ga80spnv3uz87tepu>`_.
 Do NOT change the structure (e.g., variable names, dimensions) of the file.
 NaNs should be used where simulated data are not available.